swcarpentry/git-novice/_episodes/05-history.md

 > > The file has been modified.
 The new changes are not staged because we have not added the file.
 > >
 > > ~~~
-> > $ git commit -m "comments on Venus as an unsuitable base"
+> > $ git commit -m "Comment on Venus as an unsuitable base"
 > > ~~~
 > > {: .bash}
 > > The changes that were stagged (Venus is beautiful and full of love) have been commited.
 The changes that were not stagged (Venus is too hot to be suitable as a base) have not.
 Our local working copy is different than the copy in our local repository.